UseLessUK/KICS-EliteVA/README.md

 Prepare for take off;prepare to take off;prep for departure *[modified to now optionally check for limpets/crew member]*

-what cargo;chat cargo do I have
+what cargo;what cargo do I have

 enter FSS;enter fss Mode